GeekerOS/vim/README.md

 Before installation, backup and clean all files and directories starting with '.vim' in the HOME directory to avoid effects related to the old and new configurations.

-Recommended OS is Ubuntu which have Clang 11+, GCC 7+/8+, and you also could install universal ctags(https://github.com/universal-ctags/ctags) by yourself for more ctag features.
+Recommended OS is Ubuntu or Centos8 which have Clang 11+, GCC 7+/8+.

 **👀 Install:**